OhKannaDuh/rune-ui/README.md

 ### Content
 The `.content` class styles the element like the main section of an RS3 UI window.

+The `.panel` class styles an element as a panel within the content interface, for example item's pinned in the activity tracker.

 ### Button
 The `.button` class styles an element similar to the buttons at the bottom of RS3's inventory, equipment or prayer windows.